Imperial Hero: Guilds

 Players can organise themselves into guilds of up to 50 people.
 Guilds provide a way for players to communicate intimately, share resources and items between each other and complete common goals (guild quests).
 Furthermore, each guild can build their own Guild Castle, which is exclusive only to them.
 Building structures in the castle provides bonuses to all members in the guild.
 Guilds can raid each other's castles to plunder resources and damage buildings.
 Players participate in the raids with their own parties and are matched against the defenders of the target guild.
 Guild castles also have garrisons.
 These are multiple parties of mercenaries loyal to the guild and helping in the attack of other castles or the defense of the guild's castle.

-World bosses

-The World Boss Event is when a menacing, very powerful creature comes to terrorize the Ayarr Empire and players need to work together to defeat it.
-Attacking and defeating the World Boss rewards players with great rewards.

-In 2019 the first Winter Marathon was launched.
-This is an event where players go through a 10-days long program, in which they have to tackle World Boss, compete in PvP tournament and delve into an Ancient Island.